Applying to the MA or PhD Program

 - The application deadline is January 1st for funding consideration, and February 1st for all others.

 - A variety of fellowships are available from UGS (University Graduate School) on competitive basis to Ph.D. applicants only.
-Click here for the latest information on these fellowships and their application deadlines.
-Click here for a complete list as to how to "Finance your Graduate Education" at FIU.
+Click Here for the latest information on these fellowships and their application deadlines.

-- The Department also awards teaching assistantships, which include tuition waiver plus an $18,000 stipend paid over 12 months.
+- The Department also awards teaching assistantships, which include tuition waiver plus a $20,000 stipend paid over 12 months.
 These are annually renewable based on a standard review of the student's academic and teaching assistantship performance.
 The assistantship includes health insurance, but the student is responsible for payment of miscellaneous university fees.
-For more information, click here.

 - Research fellowships are occasionally available through faculty external grants (such as from the National Science Foundation or National Institutes of Health): the financial arrangement is approximately equivalent to that of teaching fellowships.